TheWolfStreet/ags2-shell/README.md

 Check out and support his latest project **[Marble Shell](https://marble-shell.pages.dev/pages/installation)**, the new and expanded version of the AGS shell with more features and improvements.

-## ⚠ Known Issues
+## ⚠ Planned
-- Duplicate top bar when mirroring or demirroring a screen.
+- NixOS configuration for ui?

 ## Installation on NixOS
 ### As a bundled package